 The first mention of Cephalanthera damasonium in Kent is in a letter of 1671 from Sir Philip Skippon to John Ray, in which he states that Thomas Willisell "hath discovered Helleborine flo. albo to grow a Mile on this Side Green-Hithe, in a Valley near a Church"6.
 Hanbury and Marshall (1899) regarded it as locally abundant in woods on or near the chalk, usually under beeches: frequent along the North Downs, but not found in metropolitan west Kent, or in northernmost Kent east of the Medway.
-This broadly remained the case by the 1971-80 survey of Philp (1982), when 84 tetrad records were made in the administrative county, spread across it in a band following the presence of chalk.
-Given that the survey of 1991-2005 (Philp, 2010) produced only 45 tetrad records, the question arises as to whether this is a product of the decline which, nationally, is reflected in the species'

-Vulnerable status, or whether this is an artifact of different recording methods or input.
+This broadly remained the case when assessed by Francis Rose in the 1940s-60s.
+Whilst it was often abundant under beeches on chalk, it was also frequent, but not abundant, in coppice and scrub on chalk.
+Rarely, it had also been recorded on ragstone (Broadhoath Wood, Stone Street, 1950) or gault clay (Ryarsh Wood, 1942-43; Cadmans Wood, Brook, 1946).
+The breadth of its Kent occurrence was still shown by the 1971-80 survey of Philp (1982), when 84 tetrad records were made in the administrative county, spread across it in a band following the presence of chalk.
+Given that the survey of 1991-2005 (Philp, 2010) produced only 45 tetrad records, the question arises as to whether this is a product of the decline which, nationally, is reflected in the species' Vulnerable status, or whether this is an artifact of different recording methods or input.

 As this species is not uncommon in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-The 2010-16 records replicate well the distribution pattern shown by those of 1991-2005, following the chalk across the county, but are considerably more extensive, including many sites not featuring in the earlier survey.
-They relate to 96 different monads and equate to 71 different tetrads.
-These data therefore do not support the extent of the decline which a comparison of the Philp (1982) and Philp (2010) survey records appeared to indicate.
+The 2010-17 records replicate well the distribution pattern shown by those of 1991-2005, following the chalk across the county, but are considerably more extensive, including many sites not featuring in the earlier survey.
+They relate to 107 different monads and equate to 80 different tetrads.
+These data therefore do not support the decline which a comparison of the Philp (1982) and Philp (2010) surveys appears to indicate.